sagars007/Australis-like-tabs-FF-ProtonUI-changes/README.md

-Changes to make the new proton UI redesign in Firefox better; including changes to tabs, more compact-compact mode, proton gradient accents in elements, bookmarks-bar-appear-on-hover and much more.
+Changes to make the new proton UI redesign in Firefox better; including changes to tabs, tab indicator, compact mode-reduced height, proton gradient accents in elements, bookmarks-bar-appear-on-hover and much more.
 All testing done in latest nightly versions with Proton enabled.

 Works best with default dark theme and alpenglow theme.
 Compact mode enabled.